creativenest-sa/showcase/IMPLEMENTATION-PLAN.md

    - user coordinate: **(−4, −2)**
    - mood coordinate: **(−4, −2)**
    - distance: **0**
-3. Picking all warm/positive answers produces a result in the high-energy positive area (mood name should be one of Radiant / Bright / Energised or similar).
+3. Picking all warm/positive answers produces a result in the high-energy positive zone (Alive / Bright / Energised / Radiant).
 4. Calling `compute()` with an unknown question or option ID throws a clear, descriptive error.
 5. The harness shows a useful error message if Run is clicked with answers missing.